cohml/faq-extractor/README.md

 - `--evaluation-metric`: Metric for evaluating extracted FAQs (`bertscore` or `rouge`).
 If unspecified, no evaluation is performed.
 - `--do-spelling-correction`: Flag to enable spelling correction before evaluation.
 - `--use-azure-openai`: Flag indicating whether GPT is deployed via Azure OpenAI.
 - `--temperature`: Temperature setting for GPT generation stage.
-Default: `None`.
+Default: `0.2`.
 - `--seed`: Seed value for reproducibility.
 Default: `None`.

 To see this information on the terminal, run the following command: